Clean Technology & Energy

 - Infrastrata are currently developing plans for a natural gas storage facility at Islandmagee via their Islandmagee Energy Ltd subsidiary

 - GES Group the specialist electrical and mechanical engineering company headquartered in Ballymena are partners on the Girona project a £7.5m investment representing the first ever smart grid in Northern Ireland.

 Ryobi Aluminium Casting (UK) Ltd based in Carrickfergus produces aluminium components using the high pressure die casting process for the automotive industry i.e. next generation of lightweight electric vehicles

 - Wrightbus based in Ballymena, part the Ryse Hydrogen/JCB group are at the forefront of the hydrogen energy revolution in the transportation sector.

 Image – Kilroot Energy Park masterplan identifies potential future investment of c£600m on the 230 acre site

 What does the future hold?

-The UK is moving towards a zero carbon future by a target date of 2025.
-Government policy and regulation drivers, technological change and environmental concerns will play a key role in the transition and firms in the Borough are well placed to seize the opportunities arising.
-Council and industry partners through the Manufacturing Task Force for Mid and East Antrim are proactively collaborating with local SME’s, universities and industry specialists in developing an integrated road-map for the carbon transition to zero by the year 2050 target.
+The UK and other leading nations are moving towards a zero carbon future by a target date of 2050.
+Government policy and regulatory drivers, plus technological advancements will play a key role in this zero carbon transition and firms in the Borough are well placed to seize the opportunities arising.
+Council and industry partners through the Manufacturing Task Force for Mid and East Antrim are proactively collaborating with local SME’s, universities and industry specialists in developing joint responses and initiatives.

 Image – Wrightbus Factory floor